 - National Clinical Mental Health Counselor Examination (NCMHCE)

-You must first pass the California Law and Ethics Examination before you can take the NCMHCE.
-Please continue to check the BBS Web site for future updates relating to LPCC licensure requirements.
-All licensure paths require examinations.
+Applicants must first pass the California Law and Ethics Examination before they can take the NCMHCE.
+Please continue to check the Boar's web-site for future updates relating to LPCC licensure requirements.

 All applicants must be fingerprinted with the BBS.
-Please click here for more information on the fingerprinting process.
+The Applicant Fingerprinting Requirements provides specific information on the fingerprinting process.